The seven best burns in Netflix’s latest shareholder letter

 Message: Take that, (HBO CEO) Richard Plepler!

 There are many things people spend more time doing than watching Netflix.
 It claims to account for around 10% of screen time in the U.S. and less than that abroad due to lower penetration rates there.
 It has a lot of media competition, to be sure.
-As it notes, “There are thousands of competitors in this highly-fragmented market vying to entertain consumers and low barriers to entry for those with great experiences.”
+As it notes, “There are thousands of competitors in this highly fragmented market vying to entertain consumers and low barriers to entry for those with great experiences.”
 But of those thousands of competitors it could have chosen from, even if it didn’t want to say (again) it’s competing with sleep, Netflix just so happened to choose the gaming phenomenon Fortnite and HBO, the company it once considered the standard against which Netflix measured itself.
 And it did so amid news that TNT chief Kevin Reilly is overseeing programming for the forthcoming WarnerMedia streaming service, not HBO’s Plepler as it had long been assumed.
 And just as HBO is rolling out a lot of its returning hits and anticipated new shows.
 So while Plepler appears to be in a bit of limbo, why not give him a shove?

 7. “This binge-worthy show started as a Lifetime linear series in the U.S., but is now a full Netflix global original.”